Maxim-Mazurok/google-api-typings-generator/gapi.client.mybusinessnotifications-v1/readme.md

 # TypeScript typings for My Business Notifications API v1

 The My Business Notification Settings API enables managing notification settings for business accounts.
+Note - If you have a quota of 0 after enabling the API, please request for GBP API access.
 For detailed description please check [documentation](https://developers.google.com/my-business/).

 ## Installing